By Stephanie Younger •

 I’d like to start this article by thanking Mobilizing Youth Project and Women’s March Youth Empower for inviting me to speak at the Town Hall For Gun Violence Prevention.
-The first anniversary of the National School Walkout is approaching.
-It’s a student led movement that “protests congressional, state, and local failures to take action to prevent gun violence”.
-I’d like to share my story of being on the organizing committee of Richmond, Virginia’s National School Walkout and convey why it’s important to listen to Black youth in this fight for gun violence prevention.
+At the town hall, I shared my story of being on the organizing committee of Richmond’s National School Walkout and conveyed why it’s important to listen to Black youth in this fight for gun violence prevention.

 I was given the opportunity to deliver a speech at the March For Our Lives in Richmond, Virginia, which led to being quoted in multiple local news outlets, being invited to contribute articles to the ACLU of Virginia’s website and to organize with a group of student activists.
 In the midst of these opportunities, I faced racism and online harassment as a Black student activist.

 It started when I called out two white students for their insensitive comments regarding racism in schools, police brutality and school shootings being intersecting issues.
 When they suggested the murder of Stephon Clark is a separate issue from the Columbine and Parkland massacres, I asked them if they genuinely believe in Black voices.
-I was accused of being “rude,” “disrespectful,” “inconsiderate,” “throwing shade,” “clashing,” “fighting,” “attacking” other people, “not exchanging my opinions peacefully” and changing the subject of who they [March For Our Lives] are trying to help”.
+I was accused of being “rude,” “disrespectful,” “inconsiderate,” “throwing shade,” “clashing,” “fighting,” “attacking” other people, “not exchanging my opinions peacefully” and “changing the subject of who [they] are trying to help.”
 I was told that I shouldn’t be working with them if I was going to address the disproportionately affected demographic, instead of “all lives, American lives and not Black lives”.
 Just to name a few, messages in the group chat read:

 “Can we please not make this about race?
 This is meant to be about the condition of our communities and the character of our country.